WhoopInc/vagrant-s3auth/README.md

 Note that the metadata itself doesn't need to be hosted on S3.
 Any metadata that points to a supported S3 URL will result in an authenticated request.

+**IMPORTANT:** Your metadata *must* be served with `Content-Type: application/json` or Vagrant will not recognize it as metadata!
+Most S3 uploader tools (and most webservers) will *not* automatically set the `Content-Type` header when the file extension is not `.json`.
+Consult your tool's documentation for instructions on manually setting the content type.

 ## Auto-install

 The beauty of Vagrant is the magic of "`vagrant up` and done."
 Making your users